Our Nebraska divorce lawyers at Hathaway Law Group P.C. L.L.O can help you determine which kind of divorce is best for you. Give us a call today.

 Disclaimer: This website does not provide personalized advice and does not create an attorney client relationship.

 Couples in Nebraska looking to divorce have many options available to them.
-Whether your case is contested or you are seeking an uncontested divorce or a form of alternative dispute resolution method, such as mediation, our Omaha divorce attorneys can handle it all.
+Whether your case is contested or you are seeking an uncontested divorce or a form of alternative dispute resolution method, such as mediation, our NE divorce attorneys can handle it all.

 While the decision to dissolve your marriage is part of the dissolution process, this is just step one.
 You must also follow certain rules and meet state residency requirements before you can legally end your marriage.
-To prevent any errors, issues, or complications with this process, it is best to consult with an experienced Omaha divorce lawyer beforehand.
+To prevent any errors, issues, or complications with this process, it is best to consult with an experienced divorce lawyer beforehand.

 At Hathaway Law Group, P.C.
-L.L.O., our Omaha divorce lawyers handle a wide range of cases.
+L.L.O., our divorce lawyers handle a wide range of cases.
 With over 20 years of experience, we have helped many clients obtain a favorable divorce outcome and take pride knowing we assisted with their fresh starts.

 Our divorce attorneys offer the following options which can be tailored to accommodate your specific needs: